gdsfactory/gdsfactory/docs/developer.md

 ## Update gdsfactory

-You can upgrade gdsfactory using the following command:
+You can install the latest gdsfactory using the following command:

 ```
 pip install gdsfactory --upgrade